CO-CREATE Confronting obesity: Co-Creating policies with youth

 - The overall objective of WP7 is to evaluate the CO-CREATion, using process, output and impact data.
 Evaluation will be conducted using both quantitative and qualitative data, as well as an adaptable systems dynamics core model to simulate potential effects of obesity related policy interventions suggested by the youth alliances.

 - The system dynamics model is currently being developed by our collaborators at the University of Bergen.
-A questionnaire has been developed to assess changes in the youth and stakeholders participating in the youth alliances and the dialog fora.
-There will be implementation and evaluation plans made for at least one policy per country,
+A questionnaire has been developed to assess changes in the youth and stakeholders participating in the youth alliances and the dialog fora, and the youth data are currently being analysed.
+There will be implementation and evaluation plans made for at least one policy per country.
+The protocol for writing these plans has been developed and is currently being implemented in the five case-study countries.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme (Work Programme 2016-2017: Food security, sustainable agriculture and forestry, marine and maritime and inland water research and the bioeconomy) under grant agreement No 774210.